-Flood insurance is normally included as standard under home insurance policies, and it provides you with coverage for costs resulting from flood damage.
-Buildings insurance will cover the structure of the property, with your belongings and possessions covered under a contents policy.
+Flood insurance is normally included as standard in most home insurance policies, and it provides you with coverage for costs resulting from flood damage.
+Buildings insurance covers the structure of the property, with your belongings and possessions covered by a contents policy.

 What does flood insurance cover?

-Flood insurance as part of standard buildings insurance offers coverage for flood-related costs such as:
+Flood insurance offers coverage as part of standard buildings insurance for flood-related costs including:

 - Drying out your home

 - Restoring any fittings and fixtures, like lights and kitchens